 Hit and Run Accidents and Other Insurance Issues

 If you’re the victim of a hit-and-run accident, there are a few things you can do to ensure that you’re protected.
 First, try to get the license plate number of the other vehicle if possible.
 This will allow the police to track down the driver and potentially file criminal charges.

 Even if the driver can’t be located, you may still be covered under your insurance policy.
 Many policies have uninsured motorist provisions, and some even cover policyholders while they are riding bicycles.
 So, it’s important to review your policy or speak with your agent to see what exactly is covered.

 If you have any questions about hit-and-run accidents or your insurance coverage, don’t hesitate to contact a local attorney.
 He or she can help you understand your legal rights and options.

 If you were in a Georgia bicycle accident, Walter Gabriel Law is here to help.
 Keep in mind that it’s always good practice to speak with an Atlanta bicycle accident lawyer before you begin negotiating with a driver’s insurance company.
 They are looking out for their interests, which typically means paying out the lowest injury claim amount.

-At Walter Gabriel Law, we understand the law and know how to get you the full and fair compensation you deserve.
-We’ll handle all the paperwork and meetings with insurance companies so that you can focus on your recovery.
-Call us today for a free consultation.
-We’re here to help.
+At Walter Gabriel Law, Attorney Gabriel understands the law and knows how to get you the full and fair compensation you deserve.
+He will handle all the paperwork and meetings with insurance companies so that you can focus on your recovery.
+Call today for a free consultation.
+He is here to help.